JordanFrecon/jordanfrecon.github.io/_posts/2020-10-29-multi-task-structure-learning.md

 In {% include cite.html id="2010_Jalali_A_p-nips_dmmtl"%} the authors proposes a dirty models with element-wise sparsity in $$W^{(1)}$$ and block-structured row-sparsity in $$W^{(2)}$$ so that the resulting sparsity patterns of the sum unveils the related tasks.
 On the clean side, the work of {% include cite.html id="2011_Chen_J_p-sigkdd_ilrgssrml"%} captures the relationship of multiple related tasks using a low-rank structure in $$W^{(1)}$$ while identifying the outlier tasks using a group-sparse structure in $$W^{(2)}$$.
 A multi-level decomposition is considered in {% include cite.html id="2015_Han_L_p-aaai_lmltgmtl"%} where a $$\ell_2$$ norm encourages the closeness of pairs of task at each level.
 A group structure can then be a posteriori recovered level-wise.

+## 3. Clustering based on representative tasks

+In order to exploit the relationships between tasks, this kind of approaches writes the model parameter of each task $$w_t$$ as a linear combination of some representative tasks selected from the tasks pool or from the whole the tasks pool, i.e. $$w_t\approx W c_t$$, where $$C$$ is a $$T\times T$$ task correlation matrix and $$c_t$$ is the combination coefficients.
+The grouping structure of the tasks is embedded in $$C$$ meaning that tasks that select a common representative task are regarded as a group, and all tasks can be clustered into different groups based on their representative tasks.

+In {% include cite.html id="2016_Lee_G_p-icml_amlbtrl"%}, the authors proposed to represent each task by a sparse non-negative linear combination of all the other tasks.
+The method allow for asymmetric information transfer between the tasks, such that the amount of information transfer from a confident predictor to a less confident one is larger than the other way around.
+However, since the combination coefficients are restricted to be positive, this prevent negatively correlated tasks from being clustered together and hence from sharing information.
+To cope with this issue, {% include cite.html id="2017_Liu_S_p-ijcai_agsmtltl"%} relaxed the positive restriction so that the method can capture both positive and negative correlations amongst tasks.
+In addition, the correlation matrix was restricted to be block-diagonal with a trace Lasso norm penalty.
+More recently, {% include cite.html id="2019_Yao_Y_p-sigkdd_rtgrtcmtl"%} provides a more robust representation by applying the $$\ell_{1,2}$$-norm regularization twice: once to the representation difference $$W-WC$$ and once to the correlation matrix $$C$$ in order to select a few representative tasks.